micvet/micvet/README.md

 💼 QA intern at IBM

-❤️ I love work with data.
+❤️ I love working with data.
 Now I'm learning how to work with data on cloud plataforms!

 :bulb: About my knowledge: